sayrer/be_excellent/draft-sayre-modpod-excellent.md

 The hazard in writing any document of this sort is that it seems to presume the authors and supporters are perfect.
 They are not.

-William Shakespeare notes this problem: "Hoist with his own petard".
-This phrase is archaic.
-It means a bomb-maker has been blown up by his own bomb.

 Everyone makes mistakes.
 The IETF will treat people with kindness and grace, but not endless patience.

 # Security Considerations